MattParr/python-atws/docs/usage.rst

-To enable some of the additional features that process over every entity returned by a query, the module must be imported explicitly so that it can monkeypunch the suds library.
+To enable some of the additional features that process over every entity returned by a query, the module must be imported explicitly so that it can monkeypatch the suds library.
 CRUD and UserdefinedFields are imported by the wrapper by default, but the others are not enabled by default.::

-    import atws.monkeypunch.attributes
+    import atws.monkeypatch.attributes

 Connecting to Autotask